 There may be no direct benefits for individuals who participate in the study, though they may benefit by learning their HIV or HSV-2 status and from learning more about HIV and HSV-2 prevention.
+HIV positive young women may benefit from knowing their CD4 cell count.
 A random selection of participants who take part in the CCT intervention will receive a monthly cash transfer to their family and the young woman conditional on the young woman attending school.
 It is hypothesized that the cash transfer intervention will reduce risk behaviors and improve the lives of the young women and households who receive the cash transfer through greater economic wellbeing and increased school attendance.